andreatramacere/jetsetdoc/docs/html/_sources/user_guide/documentation_notebooks_rst/notebooks/galactic/galactic.rst

 The redshift will be set 0, and not used, and a new parameter, ``DL_cm`` will be used in place.

-The only difference, is that the ``GalacticBeamed`` has beaming set as default to 10 and set free, whilst ``GalacticUnbeamed`` has beaming set as default to 1 and frozen
+The only difference, is that the ``GalacticBeamed`` has beaming set by default to 10 and set free, whilst ``GalacticUnbeamed`` has beaming set by default to 1 and frozen

 .. code:: ipython3